mnit-rtmc/iris/docs/action_plans.md

 BLIZZARD WARNING[nl]FROM [tap][nl]UNTIL [tan]
 ```

-If the time is between two scheduled time actions, 4 AM to 10 PM, the message
+If the time is between two scheduled actions, 4 AM to 10 PM, the message will
-will be:
+be:

 ```
 BLIZZARD WARNING